wpeventmanager/wp-user-profile-avatar/README.md

 # wp-user-profile-avatar
-WordPress currently only allows you to use custom avatars that are uploaded through Gravatar.
-WP User Profile Avatar enables you to use any photo uploaded into your Media Library as an avatar.
-This means you use the same uploader and library as your posts.
-No extra folders or image editing functions are necessary
+WP User Profile Avatar allow you to change default WordPress avatar or User profile picture.
+You can use any photos uploaded into your Media Library or use custom photo url as an avatar instead of using Gravatar.